Sewer56/SonicRiders.Index/README.md

 - [Contributing to the Index: Online](./docs/guides/contributing-online.md)
 - [Contributing to the Index: Locally](./docs/guides/contributing-locally.md)

+Contributions are highly encouraged!

 ## Contact Us

-This repository is maintained by some of the folks from the [Extreme Gear Labs](https://discord.gg/nfFyGc2EFh) Discord server.
-Saying hi in the `#pc-discussion` channel is the fastest way to get noticed.
+This repository is periodically maintained by [Sewer56](https://github.com/Sewer56) (formerly SRDX).

-If that is not an option for you, [consider opening an issue](https://github.com/Sewer56/SonicRiders.Index/issues) on this repository.
+For any requests, or if you simply need support, [consider opening an issue](https://github.com/Sewer56/SonicRiders.Index/issues) on this repository.

 ## Credits, Attributions